 One-half unit of credit is granted to students who receive a passing grade in a one-semester course.
 Junior high courses and courses taken by students enrolled in a grade level below 9th grade cannot be used for high school credit.
-High school math, science, and world languages taken in 7th and 8th grade may be placed on the student's high school transcripts but will not count towards fuffilling high school graduation requirements.
+High school math, science, and world languages taken in 7th and 8th grade may be placed on the student's high school transcripts but will not count towards fulfilling high school graduation requirements.
 Only students enrolled in grades 9-12 will receive credit for high school level courses.

-By Governing Board policy, freshmen, sophmores and juniors are required to take six credit bearing courses per semester.
+By Governing Board policy, freshmen, sophomores and juniors are required to take six credit bearing courses per semester.
 Seniors may enroll in a minimum of four courses if they are on track to meet graduation requirements.
 Seniors need to review their credits with a counselor to ensure that all graduation requirements are being met.
+Special Education Students are required to complete the course of study as prescribed in their Individual Education Plan (IEP).